 - All documentation relating to the temporary release should be placed on the prisoner’s penal file.

-- Prison or Community Probation staff may request information held by Ministry for Vulnerable Children Oranga Tamariki (MVCOT).
+- Prison or Community Probation staff may request information held by Oranga Tamariki - Ministry for Children.
 (Department of Corrections and CYFS March 2004 agreement).

 - The information may be relevant to the proposed activity for which an application for temporary release has been made, or